<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 The impact of corporate cyber espionage

-In 2024, corporate cyber espionage continues to pose a huge threat to security, often leading to critical data losses and economic espionage.
+In the last few years, corporate cyber espionage has continued to pose a huge threat to security, often leading to critical data losses and economic espionage.
 Only last year, attackers accessed 65,000 documents from Swiss federal agencies containing sensitive personal data, classified information, and passwords.
 Such incidents underscore the importance of robust cyber defenses to mitigate the risks associated with security breaches.

 Understanding the risks associated with a cybersecurity breach is critical for any organization looking to prepare and implement effective protective measures.
 Below is an overview of some of the key risks that demonstrate the potential damage a successful breach can inflict.